- Recent Book Publication as a sole Editor by Prof. Jang.

 - Professor Piper's Research Grant

-Those who are interested in pursuing graduate studies with Prof. Kolmogorov should contact Prof. Kolmogorov
+Those who are interested in pursuing graduate studies with Prof. Jang should contact Prof. Jang

 The Department offers four-year bachelor and five-year doctorate degrees in Physics.